thalhamerb/remote-scheduler/README.md

                 threadPriority: 8
 ```

-The queue name created on the AMQP message broker is a combination of a <prefix>.<job name>
+## More Detail

-By default the prefix = org.hammertech.remote-scheduler, but can be changed by defining the following property
+A queue is created for each client app based on the naming convention: <prefix>.<app name>
-in the Remote Scheduler service and the client services.
-Also the min and max number of consumers
+By default the prefix = org.hammertech.remote-scheduler, but this can be changed by defining the following property
-to process job messages can be overriden.
+in the Remote Scheduler and client services.

 ```
 org: